probablyduncan/nopilot/src/content/responses/job.md

 ---
+suggested:
     prompt: "🤖 “Why are there robots doing my job?”"
     input: "Why are there robots doing my job?"
 ---

 Why, we're just so much better at it than you are.